Olympus OM-D E-M10 Mark IV

 The Olympus OM-D E-M10 Mark IV is the fourth iteration of the entry-level model in the OM-D series of mirrorless interchangeable-lens cameras produced by Olympus (since 2021 OM Digital Solutions).
 The camera utilizes the micro four-thirds system and was announced on August 4, 2020, and launched on September 18 of the same year.

 It is the first OM-D camera to feature a flip-down LCD monitor, and the first E-M10 model to include a 20 Megapixel live MOS sensor.
-It continues the Olympus model of including image stabilization in-body.
+It includes in-body image stabilization.